 Title 5, §1506 of the DCMR provides the notice requirements that must be given to an employee affected by a RIF.
 Section 1506.1 states that "an employee selected for separation shall be given specific written notice at least thirty (30) days prior to the effective date of the separation.
 The notice shall state specifically what action is taken, the effective date of the action, and other necessary information regarding the employee's status and appeal rights."
 Additionally, the D.C.
-Official Code § 1-624.08(e) which governs RIFs provides that an Agency shall (emphasis added) give an employee thirty (30) days notice after such employee has been selected (emphasis added) for separation pursuant to a RIF.
+Official Code § 1-624.08(e) which governs RIFs provides that an Agency shall give an employee thirty (30) days notice after such employee has been selected for separation pursuant to a RIF.
+Emphasis added.

-Here, Employee received his RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
-The notice states that Employee's position is being abolished as a result of a RIF.
-The Notice also provides Employee with information about his appeal rights.
-It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.
+Here, Employee received her RIF Notice on October 2, 2009, and the RIF effective date was November 2, 2009.
+The RIF Notice states that Employee's position is being abolished as a result of a RIF.
+The Notice also provided Employee with information about her appeal rights.
+I find that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.